sonicsleuth/mvc-framework-php/README.md

 The root of this installation contains the following files for spinning up a local Virtual Server on your computer.
 While neither are a requirement, just a nice convienence, you can load this MVC Framework on any compatible hosting environment.

-- A "Dockerfile" for running a Docker Container with Ubuntu/Apache/PHP-7.2
+- A "Dockerfile" for running a Docker Container with Ubuntu/Apache/PHP-7.1.8
-  - Build the new image using the command docker build <path>.
-Path refers to the directory containing the Dockerfile.
-  - At the end of the process you should see the message “Successfully built <image ID>”
-  - Start the new image and test connectivity to NGINX.
-Run the command docker run -p 80:80 <image ID>.
-The option -p 80:80 exposes the Container port 80 as the Host port 80 to the world.
+  - Run "docker-compose up" from the directory containing root/docker-compose.yml file.
-  - Open a browser and go to: http://localhost or http://localhost:80
+  - Open a browser and go to: http://localhost
+  - You do not have to stop/start the Docker container while editing code.
+Updates are relected in realtime.
 - A "bootstrap.sh" shell script for building a Vagrant Virtual Machine with Ubuntu/Apache/PHP-7.2/MySQL

 ## Features of this MVC Framework